Now that the 2020 census is concluded, Arizona will redraw congressional and legislative district lines. This process is known as redistricting.

 Every even year, voters consider candidates for their congressional district and legislative district during the statewide primary and general elections.
 Who gets elected to office and who is able to vote for the candidates is determined in part by the district lines.

 Reapportionment also impacts voting for president.
-The number of congressional districts a state has equates to the number of electoral college votes for that state.
-Arizona had 9 electoral votes in the 2020 presidential election.
-In 2024, Arizona could have 10 electoral votes if Arizona picks up a 10th congressional district through reapportionment.
+The number of congressional districts a state has equates to the number of electoral college votes for that state, plus two votes from Senate representation.
+Arizona had 9 congressional districts and therefore 11 electoral votes in the 2020 presidential election.
+Arizona did not pick up an additional seat after the 2020 census and remains at 9 congressional districts.

 How You Can Participate: